vycke/chifferobe/README.md

 manager.stop();
 ```

 In the `onResolve` callback function, the second parameter shows the current state of the job manager.
-It holds the following properties:

-- `pending`: the amount of jobs waiting to be executed;
-- `running`: the amount of currently running jobs;
-- `active`: if the queue is in active or waiting state;
+It holds the amount of pending and running jobs, and if the queue is in an active state or not.